-- 7. Place the loin on the well-oiled preheated grill and cook, covered, for 45 minutes.
+- 7. Carefully oil the preheated grill rack, using tongs and a paper towel dampened with oil.
+Place the loin on the well-oiled rack, fatty side up.
+Close the grill lid and cook, covered, for 45 minutes.

 - 8. Transfer the pork loin to a plate.
 Cut off a bottom corner of the plastic bag of glaze and drizzle the glaze over the pork, turning it to coat it completely.

 - 9. Return the loin to the grill and cook for an additional 45 minutes to allow the glaze to permeate the meat.
 The pork is done when it registers 160°F (71°C) on an instant-read thermometer.
 Let rest for about 10 minutes.

 - 10. Combine the board dressing ingredients on a clean cutting board.
 Slice the grilled pork loin, place it on the dressing, and turn to coat each slice.
 Serve immediately, preferably with a cold beer.

 Hungry for more?
 Chow down on these:

 Spice-Glazed Grilled Pork Loin Recipe © 2010 Adam Perry Lang.
 Photo © 2010 David Loftus.
 All rights reserved.